Ryan Hanigan

-Ryan Michael Hanigan (born August 16, 1980) is an American former professional baseball catcher.
+Ryan Michael Hanigan (born August 16, 1980) is an American baseball manager and former catcher who is the manager of the Williamsport Crosscutters in the MLB Draft League.
 He played in Major League Baseball (MLB) for the Cincinnati Reds, Tampa Bay Rays, Boston Red Sox, and Colorado Rockies.

 After graduating from Andover High School in 1999, Hanigan attended Rollins College, where he signed as an undrafted free agent with the Cincinnati Reds.
 He then spent the 2002 to 2006 seasons with Reds minor league baseball teams, including the Dayton Dragons and Louisville Bats.
 He made his MLB debut in 2007.
 While with the Reds he caught two no hitters, both thrown by Homer Bailey.

 Early life

 Hanigan was born in Washington, D.C., to Mike and Helen Hanigan.
 He has an older sister named Hayley.
 He played American Legion Baseball for American Legion Post 8 in Andover.
 At Andover High School, Hanigan was a three-year varsity starter, and was named an Eagle-Tribune and Eastern Massachusetts All-Star during his senior season, in which he hit .397.
 From 1997 to 1998, the Andover team had a 38–9 record.
 He was teammates with future professional golfer Rob Oppenheim, and graduated from the school in 1999.